ccpaco/ccpaco.github.io/_posts/2021-04-06-algoTrader-day-3.md

 So for statistics type calculations, we can see the benefit of .describe().

-There is also the benefit of .resample(), which paints an even clearer data picture!
+There is also the benefit of .resample(), which expands the time range of data we can observe!

 ![msft resample](../images/resample_screenshot.png "Resample of MSFT")